bytemal/bytemal-2020/_pages/about.md

 layout:     default
 ---

-# About the ByteMAL conference
+# About the byteMAL conference

 **Save the date!
 14th October 2020**